SafeTALK: The Suicide Alertness Training That Saves Lives

 What is SafeTALK training?

-SafeTALK is a half-day (3-4 hours) training in suicide alertness for everyone.
+SafeTALK is a half-day (3-4 hours) training in suicide prevention.
 The course aims to help you recognize when a loved one or person is having thoughts of suicide, and how to connect them with resources to help them choose life.
 SafeTALK stresses safety while challenging taboos that inhibit open talk about suicide.

 During the SafeTALK course, you will learn valuable intervention resources and tools to identify and avert suicide risks – such as:

-• Noticing and responding to situations where suicide thoughts may be present
+• Noticing and responding to situations where suicidal thoughts may be present

 • Recognizing that invitations for help are often overlooked